-applying the matrix $\mm{A}{\ell}$ to the expression, and where we denoted $\mm{A}{\ell}\cdot I_\epsilon$ the image of $I_\epsilon$ under the map $\mm{A}{\ell}$.
-This passage must be justified because the matrix $\mm{A}{\ell}$ clearly does not have rank $m$, but since $Q$ contains \emph{all} the vectors that are mapped to $\Z^\ell$ the first intersection will be non-empty whenever the second one is (the other direction being trivial).
+applying the matrix $\mm{A}{\ell}$ to the expression, and denoting with $\mm{A}{\ell}\cdot{}I_\epsilon$ the image of $I_\epsilon$ under the map $\mm{A}{\ell}$.
+This passage must be justified because the matrix $\mm{A}{\ell}$ does not have rank $m$, but since $Q$ contains \emph{all} the vectors that are mapped to $\Z^\ell$ the first intersection will be non-empty whenever the second one is (the other direction is trivial).

 We will now factor $A(x)$ as a product of polynomials $B(x),C(x) \in \R[x]$, with a consequent factorization of $\mm{A}{\ell}$, and prove two different estimates for each of the two factors $B(x)$ and $C(x)$.
-We will select \emph{a posteriori} the factorization which provides the best compound estimate.
+We will select \emph{a posteriori} the factorization providing the best compound estimate.